Latest

 Publication

-On behalf of the UN Country Team (UNCT) in The Gambia, we are pleased to present the 2023 One UN Annual Results Report.
-The report details how the UN collaborated with the Gambian government and development partners, working together to fulfil the humanitarian-development-peace nexus, at national level as well as integrating the UN Integrated Strategy for the Sahel (UNISS) at the regional level.
+On behalf of the UN Country Team (UNCT) in The Gambia, we are pleased to present the 2024 One UN Annual Results Report.
+The report details how the UN collaborated with the Gambian government and development partners, working together to fulfil the accelerate SDG progress in The Gambia.

 1 of 5